 More prosaically, we know that the family of de Salicibus migrated from the Como region to the Bregaglia valley at the beginning of the twelfth century.
 Originally from the Swiss Rhaetic region of Canton Grigione, the Salis family were among the patricians of the Como region.

 The family crest shows a willow tree, to which was later added the black griffon of the Sertoli family.
-The name Salis – in earlier times de Salicis, de Salicibus, etc. or in the plural Salici (willows) - is thought to come from the Latin.
+The name Salis – in earlier times de Salicis, de Salicibus, etc. or in the plural Salici (willows) - is thought to come from Latin.
 We know that in Italy one branch of Salis family, the Salis Zizers, settled in Tirano in the mid-seventeenth century, building the remarkable family palazzo, one of the most beautiful in the region.
-This noble family, in its different branches, has contributed in a massive way to the long and suffered history of this region, giving 25 Governours, 44 Majors, 16 Vicars and many important military chiefs to this valley.
+This noble family, from its different branches, has contributed in a massive way to the long and suffered history of this region, giving 25 Governours, 44 Majors, 16 Vicars and many important military chiefs to this valley.

-The famous Valtellina path, which centuries ago, allowed important trade between Valtellina and Europe, through the Bernina pass at the back of the mule, has recently been resumed and relaunched as a hiking trail.
+The famous Valtellina path, which centuries ago, allowed important trade between Valtellina and Europe, through the Bernina pass on the back of the mule, has recently been resumed and relaunched as a hiking trail.
 Of great interest for historical and natural aspects, the Valtellina path is the starting point (or arrival) of the town of Tirano, an important commercial and political crossroads in the 16th, 17th and 18th centuries.
-This ancient commercial road, leats through the Bernina pass and the most beautiful places of the Grisons until each reaches Klosters.
+This ancient commercial road, lets through the Bernina pass and the most beautiful places of the Grisons until each reaches Klosters.
 The goods exchanged through the Valtellina path included, in addition to wine, salty meat, chestnuts, precious salt, and more valuable goods, such as spices and textiles from distant Venice through the Priula road.